popey/popey.com-blog/content/post/2021/02/reboot-aversion.md

 Another potential upside is that I tend to uncover interesting bugs.
 A notable bug I experienced some years ago in the Unity desktop only manifested itself after ~42 days of runtime.
 That's quite hard for a developer to reproduce, unless they have a machine they can leave running permanently, which most don't.
 I'm that guy.
 I don't recall the details of the bug, but there was some internal counter somewhere which overflowed at a long runtime and killed the desktop.
 Fun times.

-Sometimes a application (or desktop) features a leak which can consume a lot of memory and end up either making the desktop unstable, or causing the kernel to go around killing things via the [OOM (Out Of Memory) Killer](https://www.kernel.org/doc/gorman/html/understand/understand016.html).
+Sometimes an application (or desktop) features a leak which can consume a lot of memory and end up either making the desktop unstable, or causing the kernel to go around killing things via the [OOM (Out Of Memory) Killer](https://www.kernel.org/doc/gorman/html/understand/understand016.html).
 I have partly mitigated this by putting a lot of memory in my systems, 16GiB in the X220, 32GiB in the T450, and the desktop NUC.

 I also sometimes have to manually restart applications when they get a bit... bloaty... in the memory department.
 My favourite tool for looking at memory hungry applications is [ps_mem.py](https://github.com/pixelb/ps_mem).
 Behold.